msuhanov/regf/Windows registry file format specification.md

 ##### WorkVar
 In Windows 2000, the *WorkVar* field may contain a zero-based index of a subkey in a subkeys list found at the last successful lookup (used to speed up lookups when the same subkey is accessed many times consecutively: a list element with the cached index is always tried first); such a cached index may point to a list element either in a subkeys list or in a volatile subkeys list, the latter is examined last.

-This field is not used as of Windows XP.
+This field isn't used as of Windows XP.

 ##### Flags
 In Windows XP and Windows Server 2003, the first 4 bits, counting from the most significant bit, are reserved for user flags (set via the *NtSetInformationKey()* call, read via the *NtQueryKey()* call).
 Other bits have the following meaning: